What is shingles?

 If you’re in any doubt, talk to your pharmacist, who can give you more information about the vaccination and advise whether it’s suitable for you.

-• Very common side-effects include redness, pain, swelling, itching at the injection site
+• Very common: redness, pain, swelling, itching at the injection site

-• Common side-effects include warmth, bruising, rash, and a hard lump at the injection site.
+• Common: warmth, bruising, rash, and a hard lump at the injection site.
 Headache, pain in the arm or leg, joint pain, muscle pain and fever

 • Very rare: varicella (chickenpox)

-• The vaccine contains gelatin as a component
+The live vaccine Zostavax contains gelatin as a component.

 It’s important you remain in store for 15 minutes after your vaccination, in case you experience any immediate side-effects.